As the corporate legend goes, Google’s internal code of conduct includes instructions to “do the right thing.”

 With our own customers, we’ve already seen the many ways that thoughtful incentive management and recognition tactics can pay dividends in productivity, job satisfaction, and retention.
 When people feel valued at work, they’re far more likely to want to stay and be happy to do so.

-The survey also found that 80% of employees would choose additional benefits over a pay raise, and most millennials and Gen X-ers prefer benefits or perks to pay raises when compared to those in older generations.
+The survey also found that 80% of employees would choose additional benefits over a pay raise, and most millennials and Gen X-ers prefer benefits or perks to pay raises when compared to those in older generations (check out these quirky perks that companies are using to attract employees).
+At the same time, it’s important to note that perks aren’t enough to create company culture.

 But what if you’re not working with a search-engine-sized budget?
 (Most of us aren’t!)